 But what if you are the one who does have to do the cleaning?
 How do you keep a house clean and is clean enough, good enough?

 So, today I offer you a simple routine for keeping a clean home, or at least clean enough, lazy or not.

-So to start off, I’ve chosen these particular house cleaning tasks for its ability to almost instantly transform you home, lift your mood and fake out the guests.
+So to start off, I’ve chosen these particular house cleaning tasks for their ability to almost instantly transform your home, lift your mood and fake out the guests.

 Make Your Bed

 There are lots of pros and cons to making a bed and here is how I kill two birds with one stone.

 When you get out of bed in the morning, pull back the covers and allow the bed to “air out”.
 Do your usual morning routine of showering and shaving and all the rest while you allow the bed to air out.

 Once you’re done with your personal hygiene routine, go and make the bed before you leave the room.

 Take the time, which in all honesty should take you less than 2 minutes to complete, to make the bed look nice and freshly made.
 Don’t just yank the covers up and leave your bed a wrinkled mess.